dipuk656wx/dipuk656wx/README.md

 Hi myself deepankal kumar singh from NIT N.
-I am a first year student of ECE branch.
+I am a student of ECE branch.
-I am a aspiring technochrat.
+I am a FUll stack web developer.
+I can make and deploy the web applications.
-I am currently learnig python and C++ programing languages.
+I have learned python and C++ programing languages.
 I joined Github to excel my coding skills by making more projects on this platform.